ZcashFoundation/frost/rfcs/0001-messages.md

 #### Header

+- `msg_type` must be a known `MsgType` value.
+- `version` must be a supported version.
 - `sender` and `receiver` can't be the same.
+-  `sender` and `receiver` must be less than the maximum number of participants.

 #### Payloads

 - Each jubjub type must be validated during deserialization.
 - `share_commitments`: For each round, the maximum number of participants is set by the length of `share_commitments`.
 - `signing_commitments`:
+    - Signing packages that contain duplicate `ParticipantID`s are invalid
-    - Signing packages that contain duplicate or missing `ParticipantID`s are invalid
+    - Signing packages that contain missing `ParticipantID`s are invalid
+        - TODO: check if missing participants are allowed
     - The length of `signing_commitments` must be less than or equal to the length of the `share_commitments` for this round.
 - `message`: signed messages have a protocol-specific length limit.
 For Zcash, that limit is the maximum network protocol message length: `2^21` bytes (2 MB).